acquia/blt/docs/install/adding-to-project.rst

 Adding Acquia BLT to an existing project
 ========================================

-Adding Acquia BLT to an existing project is more complex than creating a new website with Acquia BLT for the following reasons:
+Acquia BLT is best used to create new projects from scratch, but you can also add Acquia BLT to an existing project to receive all the :ref:`same benefits <blt-features>`.

--  Acquia BLT expects your project to have a particular directory structure and suite of files.
+Adding Acquia BLT to an existing project is more complex than creating a new website with Acquia BLT.
+Acquia BLT includes a project template and expects the files in your project to match the structure and contents of the template.

--  Your existing dependencies may conflict with Acquia BLT's dependencies.
+Acquia BLT will try to generate any missing files during installation, but some projects may require manual reconciliation.
+Adhering to the following prerequisites and instructions should ensure a good outcome.

 .. _blt-prerequisites: